Benunc/better-click-to-tweet/readme.txt

 == Changelog ==
 = 5.10.0 =
-* chore — confirm compatibility with WordPress 5.7
 * feature — adding a blank [bctt] shortcode populates the Better Click To Tweet box with the post/page's title.
-* bonus — attempted switching out which YouTube Video my toddler watches 2
+* bonus — moved to the country.
+Incorrectly assumed I'd eat a lot more peaches, based on my extensive knowledge of Presidents Of The United States songs from the 90s
+* chore — confirm compatibility with WordPress 5.7 and PHP 8.0
+* sale — you should reward yourself with the promo code CHANGELOG at https://benlikes.us/bcttps

 = 5.9.5 =
 * chore — check for compatibility with the upcoming WordPress version 5.6